meaniebeanie22/meaniebeanie22.github.io/chapters/the-cruise-of-the-coracle.md

 surprise had taken entire possession of my mind and I could do nothing but stare and wonder.

-The HISPANIOLA was under her main-sail and two jibs, and the beautiful white canvas shone in the sun like snow or silver.
-When I first sighted her, all her sails were drawing; she was lying a course about north-west, and I presumed the men on board were going round the island on their way back to the anchorage.
+The HISPANIOLA was under her main-sail and two [:jibs](https://en.wikipedia.org/wiki/Jib), and the beautiful white canvas shone in the sun like snow or silver.
+When I first sighted her, all her sails were drawing; she was lying a course about north-west, and I presumed the men on board were going round the island on their way back to the [:anchorage](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg).
 Presently she began to fetch more and more to the westward, so that I thought they had sighted me and were going about in chase.
 At last, however, she fell right into the wind’s eye, was taken dead aback, and stood there awhile helpless, with her